polvo/polvo/README.md

 Polvo is an application assembler for the browser.

- 1. You write code using CJS signature for `scripts` and plain schemes according the syntax provided by your pre-compiled language of choice for HTML `templates` and `styles`.
+ 1. You write code using CJS signature for `scripts` and plain schemes according the syntax provided by your pre-compiled language of choice for *html*-`templates` and `styles`.

  1. Polvo will compile everything to *`.js`* files as AMD modules, *including your styles*.